 Instead of tacos, fill your plate with some sheet pan shrimp fajitas.
-This is the perfect dish for parties or when you want something different for Taco Tuesday.
+This is the perfect shrimp dish for parties or when you want something different for Taco Tuesday.

 Another classic seafood dish is shrimp scampi.
-This shrimp scampi recipe cooks all day in your slow cooker.
-It’s one of the easiest and tastiest slow cooker meals I have had in a very long time!
+This keto shrimp recipe cooks all day in your slow cooker.
+It's one of the easiest and tastiest slow cooker meals I have had in a very long time!

 It doesn't need anything else in my opinion!

 This delicious keto sushi is a fresh and easy meal that’s also low in carbs.
 It’s perfect for when you are craving something satisfying and seafood-inspired!

 These bang bang shrimp are crispy with a bit of heat!
 The best thing about them is that you can make them on the stove top or in your air fryer - no deep-fryer needed.